 8. There is such a thing as too hot

 Spending hours on your makeup and hair seems wholly futile as the humidity and immense heat turn you into a sweat-stained dripping mess the second you step out of your plush air-conditioning, particularly in the summer months.
 Be warned.

 Taxis are surprisingly cheap in Dubai and Uber works too.
 A 25 minute taxi ride could cost as little as 10 USD.

 10. You CAN wear and do what you want… within reason

 While Dubai is a mecca for touristic hedonism, the UAE remains a Muslim country, and as such local laws should be respected in order to stay out of trouble.
 Don’t wear your bikini away from the beach and do bring a pashmina out with you to cover up when out in public areas (you’ll be thankful you did with the excessively cranked up air conditioning in malls and taxis).
 Public areas are cafes, malls, public transport and of course pedestrian walkways.
 In these zones, it’s best for ladies to refrain from wearing revealing tops or showing too much leg.
 You might attract some stern glances if you do.
 Hotels on the other hand are viewed as more neutral zones, where Emiratis expect to find more internationals.
 As such, dress codes are slightly more lenient here (still don’t go crazy though).
 While in the club (or anywhere in the UAE) forget everything you know about PDA.
 Handholding, kissing or similar amorous behaviours could get you slammed up in the pokie.
 Don’t end up as another poor tourist abroad statistic.

 Do you agree with this Dubai guide?
 If you have any other recommendations or corrections, feel free to let me know.

-I hope you have fun at this swinging oasis in the Middle Eastern dessert.
+I hope you have fun at this swinging oasis in the Arabian desert.